 Definitions of In-Class and Out-of-Class Time

-In online and hybrid courses, time spent in direct learning and interaction with the instructor and classmates via our learning management system, Moodle, is considered in-class time.
+In online and blended courses, time spent in direct learning and interaction with the instructor and classmates via our learning management system, Moodle, is considered in-class time.
 Time spent in work, preparation and related activities away from Moodle is considered out-of-class time.